libssh2/libssh2/docs/libssh2_session_callback_set.md

 # RETURN VALUE

 Pointer to previous callback handler.
-Returns NULL if no prior callback handler was set or the callback type was unknown.
+Returns NULL if no prior callback handler was set, the callback type was unknown, or `session` is NULL.